 If you suffer from temporomandibular joint (TMJ) disorder, symptoms such as headaches, facial pain, and a sore jaw may be affecting you on a daily basis.
-Dr. Jeffrey S. Kearney has special training and more than 10 years of treatment experience in neuromuscular and centric-relation techniques to treat TMJ disorder.
+Dr. Jeffrey S. Kearney has special training including a craniofacial pain residency at The American Academy of Craniofacial Pain Institute and more than 15 years of treatment experience in neuromuscular and centric-relation techniques to treat TMJ disorder.
 If you suffer from symptoms of TMJ disorder, contact our Cary office to learn more about the treatment options that we can provide.
 Our sophisticated approach to treating TMJ disorder can deliver the relief you need.

 What Is TMJ Disorder?

 The temporomandibular joints connect the jaw to the skull.
 Surrounded by muscles, nerves, and connective tissue, these joints allow you to open and close your mouth, and to shift your jaw from side to side.
 When this joint is compromised or damaged, it can cause pain, headaches, and a variety of other problems.

 TMJ disorder is not necessarily associated with any specific cause.
 It can lead to many complications, including a dislocated joint, stress and muscle tension, teeth grinding and clenching, arthritis, and more.

 Candidates for Treatment

 TMJ disorder can greatly impact a patient's quality of life if left untreated.
 Commonly reported symptoms include:

 - Frequent Headaches (#1 complaint of TMJ and orofacial pain patients)